ltelab/disdrodb/docs/source/install.rst

 Clone the repository from github .........................................

-According to the `contributors guidelines <contributors_guidelines>`__, you should first create a fork into your personal github account.
+According to the `contributors guidelines <contributors_guidelines>`__, you should first create a fork into your personal GitHub account.

 * Install a local copy of the forked repository: